kshitizgupta/InterviewPreparation/articles/cassandra.md

 Cassandra uses gossip protocol to discover node state for all nodes in a cluster.
 Nodes discover information about other nodes by exchanging state information about themselves and other nodes they know about.
 Nodes dont exchange information with every other node but only 3 nodes.
-This reduces network load and in a small period of time information about all the nodes is propogated throught the cluster.
+This reduces network load and in a small period of time information about all the nodes is propagated through the cluster.
 This facilitates failure detection.

 # Bloom Filters
 This is a way to determine if a data set contains some data we are looking for or not.
 It answers in may exist or